-As the school year progresses, instrument repairs seem to be an unavoidable fact of life.
-The good news is many of the most common repairs can be done in the comfort of your own music room.
-To do so, however, you need the right tools.
-Here is a rundown of the most important tools you need for common musical repairs.
+As the school year progresses, instrument repairs are an unavoidable fact of life.
+The good news is many of the most common repairs can be done in the comfort of your own music room – but you need the right tools.
+Here is a rundown of the most important tools you’ll want to have handy for the most common musical repairs.

 For brass instruments, the most common problem you encounter is a mouthpiece stuck in the receiver.
 This is often caused by playing with too much pressure, forgetting to clean the moisture from the mouthpiece, or failing to remove the mouthpiece from the receiver when finished playing.

-If a mouthpiece is stuck, it is important to use the right tool to remove it.
+If a mouthpiece is stuck, it’s important to use the right tool to remove it.
 NEVER use a wrench or pliers to remove a mouthpiece.
 These may damage the mouthpiece or twist the lead pipe, making it unusable.

 The right tool is a mouthpiece puller, which is specially designed to separate the mouthpiece from the receiver.